zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 Deployment
 ==========

 Wallets can deploy these changes immediately.
+Nodes can deploy the change to the *low\_fee\_penalty* threshold described in `Mempool size limiting`_ immediately.

-Nodes can deploy restrictions to their policies for relaying, mempool acceptance and eviction, and/or mining once a sufficient proportion of wallets in the ecosystem are observed to be paying at least the updated conventional transaction fee.
+Nodes can deploy restrictions to their policies for relaying, mempool acceptance, and/or mining once a sufficient proportion of wallets in the ecosystem are observed to be paying at least the updated conventional transaction fee.

 Endorsements